theborg3of5/Userscripts/youtubeRSSExport/README.md

   * Better support Greasemonkey by trying GM.registerMenuCommand before GM_registerMenuCommand.
 * 1.7 (9/9/21)
   * Update how we find channel IDs to support new sidebar link format (thanks bcc32!)
+* 1.8 (11/20/22)
+  * Switch to using the manage subscriptions page instead of the sidebar, as that loads everything up front and seems more stable.

 ---